Justice Dept, SEC probing collapse of Silicon Valley Bank - Local News 8

 By The Associated Press

-The Justice Department and the Securities and Exchange Commission have launched investigations into the collapse of Silicon Valley Bank, a person familiar with the matter told The Associated Press.
-The investigations – which are separate inquiries – are in the early stages and will also examine the actions of the bank’s senior executives, the person said.
-The Justice Department’s investigation involves federal prosecutors in California, along with prosecutors involved in fraud cases, the person said.
-The person was not authorized to publicly discuss the specific details of the ongoing investigations and spoke to the AP on condition of anonymity.
+The Justice Department and the Securities and Exchange Commission have launched investigations into the collapse of Silicon Valley Bank.
+That’s according to what two people familiar with the matter told The Associated Press.
+The people said the investigations – which are separate inquiries – are in the early stages and will also examine the actions of the bank’s senior executives.
+The Justice Department’s investigation involves federal prosecutors in California, along with prosecutors involved in fraud cases.
+The people were not authorized to publicly discuss the specific details of the ongoing investigations and spoke to the AP on condition of anonymity.